-- Concern around whether the measure meets the scientific acceptability criteria due to the reliability threshold and intraclass correlation coefficients at the minimum sample size. - Concern regarding the lack of inclusion of social risk factors in the risk adjustment model. - 8.
-Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X - 9.
-Appeals
+- Concern regarding whether the measure meets the scientific acceptability criteria due to the reliability threshold and ICCs at the minimum sample size - Concern regarding the lack of inclusion of social risk factors in the risk adjustment model 8.
+Consensus Standards Approval Committee (CSAC) Vote (June 29, 2021): Y-12; N-0; A-0 NATIONAL QUALITY FORUM Decision: Approved for continued endorsement 9.
+Appeals: No appeals were received.